dreerr/raw-data-now-presentation/slides-day-1.md

 - Be sure to collect the data in a way that you can analyze it later.

 ---
+layout: center
+---

+# Invent a Crazy Dataset

+In pairs or small groups:
+- Invent a dataset that does not exist yet but should!

+Examples:
+- Dataset of forgotten birthday gifts
+- Dataset of moon-gazing minutes
+- Dataset of socks lost in washing machines

+---
 layout: image-right
 image: https://iibawards-prod.s3.amazonaws.com/projects/images/000/007/554/page.png?1741621446
 ---